 Parchment or regular paper

-You can also watch a flower pressing video, or skip right ahead to the step by step images below:
+You can also watch a flower pressing video included in this post, or skip right ahead to the step by step images below:

 Make sure your flowers and clean, dry, and pest and mold free.
-You can press directly between book pages, but if you were going to be making them in a large scale, or are worried about damaging the pages, use either plain white paper to press between the book pages, or parchment paper.
+Remove any stamens that are heavy with pollen and might stain your flower.
+You can press directly between book pages, but if you were going to be making them in a large scale, or are worried about damaging the pages, use either plain white paper to press between the book pages, cardboard, sheets of absorbent paper, printer paper,parchment paper, or even paper towels.
+Basically you are creating your own flower press!

-Place a piece of paper on a cookie sheet, or a bottom book or board, then the blooms on the paper, leaving space between each one for air to circulate.
-Plus, any that are overlapping might be stuck that way when dried.
+Place a piece of paper on a cookie sheet, or a bottom book or board, then the blooms on the paper, leaving space between flower to circulate air.
+Plus, any flower that are overlapping might be stuck that way when dried.

 When those long three weeks have passed, carefully lift the books and paper.
-You should have perfectly pressed flowers.
+You should have perfectly pressed flowers!
 If they are flattened, but don’t seem dried out enough, you can leave them in open air to finish drying.
-To store, lay them between sheets of paper and place in an air tight container.
-You can even throw in some of those little desiccant silica packets that seem to fall out of everything from shoe boxes to pepperoni.
+It’s important that they are totally dry before storing so they don’t become moldy.
+To store, lay them between sheets of parchment paper or even flattened coffee filters and place in an air tight container.
+I like to sandwich them between flat cardboard so they don’t become damaged before using them for a craft project.
+You can even throw in some of the little desiccant silica packets that seem to fall out of everything from shoe boxes to pepperoni to help keep them moisture free.

 Then you are ready to create or use your pretty pressed flowers in all kinds of projects!
+They do have a delicate texture, so pick up with care.
 Or, you can tuck them in a book for someone else to enjoy in the future!
+Dried, pressed flowers can be used to create lots of projects including art, booksmarks, decoupaged projects, embellish journals, greeting cards and even decorate battery operated candles and Christmas ornaments!

 or create a terrarium from a old clock case.